 What issues may contribute towards a major accident or hazard?

-- Failing of the site safety management system
+- Failure of the site safety management system

-- Failure to recognise a hazard before and during the job task
+- Failure to recognise a hazard before and during a job task

 - Failure to comply with the work permit system in hazardous environments